UofCStatDeptConsult/uofcstatdeptconsult.github.io/index.md

 ### News and Announcements

-__We will in business for the fall quarter on September 30th!__ \\
+__We will in business once the quarter begins.__ \\
+We are operating during the academice quarters.
-Consulting sessions can be booked  starting the first week of the Fall quarter.
+Consulting sessions can be booked starting Wednesday of the first week of the quarter.

 __Consultants of the quarter__